-The Plan covers inpatient medical care when you are admitted to an inpatient facility.
-Your benefits for these services depend on what type of inpatient facility you go to and the type of care you get, as described in Table 15.
-See pages 54-56 for coverage details.
+The Plan covers inpatient medical services when you are admitted to an inpatient facility.
+Your benefits for these services depend on what type of inpatient facility you go to and the type of care you get, as described in Table 17.
+See pages 56-58 for coverage details.

-Table 15.
+Table 17.
 Types of inpatient facilities

 Facility What this type of facility provides Acute care hospitals Medical centers and community hospitals that provide treatment for severe illness, conditions caused by disease or trauma, and recovery from surgery.
 These hospitals deliver intensive, 24-hour medical and nursing care.
+Community Choice hospitals are all acute care hospitals.
 Rehabilitation (rehab) facilities Specialized hospitals that provide rehab services to restore basic functioning (such as walking or sitting upright) that was lost due to illness or injury.
 Patients in these facilities have a good potential for recovery and are able to participate in a rehab program that includes therapy services for three to five hours a day.
 Long-term care facilities Specialized hospitals that treat patients who need further care for complex medical conditions but that no longer require the services of a traditional hospital.
 These patients' needs are mostly medical and their ability to participate in rehab is limited.
 Skilled nursing facilities Provide lower intensity rehab and medical services.
 Patients in these facilities have continuing medical needs that require skilled nursing care, but do not need daily physician care.
 Some of these patients may or may not require rehab, while others may need long-term custodial care.
 The Plan does not cover custodial care.